 FISHING AND HUNTING

-Tennesseans love to fish and we do it all year around.
+Tennesseans love to fish and we do it all year round.
 Fishing is permitted all year in TVA lakes.
 Best catches are generally reported in the spring and late fall.
-Each state sets it's own creel limits and establishes its license requirements.
+Each state sets it’s own creel limits and establishes its license requirements.
 Fishing and hunting licenses are issued by each state and are sold at many boat docks.
-Principal game fish are largemouth, smallmouth, spotted, white, and striped bass, crappie, walleye, Sauger, and sunfish.
+Principal game fish are largemouth, smallmouth, spotted, white, and striped bass, crappie, walleye, sauger, and sunfish.
 Rainbow trout are present in several of the deep tributary lakes and below some of the dams.

 Fishing License goes on sale March 1 each year, the beginning of prime fishing and are valid though the last day of February.
 You can purchase any license, except Sportmans License, Lifetime Sportmans License and the Lifetime Senior Citizens License, from most county court clerks, sporting goods stores, hardware stores, boat docks and all Tennessee Wildlife Resources Agency regional offices.

 You can also order your license by mail.
 Just send your name, address (including zip code), date of birth, physical features (height, weight, eye and hair color), and enclose the correct fee to: TWRA/Information Section/Ellington Agricultural Center/P.O Box 40747 Nashville, TN 37204.

 Boating is a popular past time of TVA reservoirs, and encourages the public to practice water safety procedures.
 Significant water use hazards exist above and below TVA dams where waters often rush over spillways and through gates, lock culverts, and turbines.
 Many of these operations are automatic and occur without warning.
 Recreational boats may go through the navigation locks at dams.
 This service is free.
 Additional information in the interest of safe boating is available by contacting U.S Coast Guard Boating Safety Hotline, Washington D.C. .